ZhivkoB3/Clustering/README.md

 ### Problem statement

-Try to understand who are the most important customers and gain insign about them and their behaviour.
+Try to understand who are the most important customers and gain insign about them.

 Dataset: https://www.kaggle.com/shwetabh123/mall-customers